aurelien-darbellay/shalion-assignment/README.md

 - **MercadonaProduct**: Represents a product with all its details (name, brand, price, categories, etc.)
 - **MercadonaProductListItem**: Wraps a product with its position and score in search results
-- **MercadonaProductListPage**: Represents a paginated list of products with category tree and filtering capabilities
+- **MercadonaProductListPage**: Represents a search result page with list of products, and facetFilters (category tree + list of brands)
 - **MercadonaProductPage**: Represents a product detail page with paginated associated products
 - **QueryOptions**: Defines search parameters (query text, category filters, brand filters)